LispEngineer/fpga-spi-peripherals/README.md

 * "TM1638 can be read up to four bytes only." (v1.3 p7)

+* The ALTIOBUF *cannot* be open-drain for the TM1638 in the LED&KEY
+  * If set to open-drain in the FPGA, the TM1638 will miss bits on input.

 ## Writing to LEDs

 See flowchart on p11 of v1.3 document: